 Dec 12, 2017

-PathShare®HR Services Webinar Provides Tips to Hiring in IT
+PathShare®HR Services Webinar Provides Tips to Hire in Managed Services

 Hiring on purpose means being precise: understanding who you are, what you’re looking for in a candidate and communicating this in a compelling way to attract the talent you seek.
 You want precision in how you determine who will be both successful in the IT role you are hiring for, and who will be a champion for your organizational cause – or purpose!